Accelerated procedure

 General (scope, grounds for accelerated procedures, time limits)

-There are two kinds of accelerated procedures: the non-suspensive appeal procedure (NSA) and the detained fast-track procedure (DFT).
+There are two kinds of accelerated procedures: the non-suspensive appeal procedure (NSA) which concerns claims certified as clearly unfounded, and the detained fast-track procedure (DFT).
 The Detained Fast Track Procedure is currently suspended rather than ceased.
+Where claims are certified as clearly unfounded the decision making is not accelerated, it is just that the overall process may be shorter because of the lack of appeal.

 Non-Suspensive Appeal (NSA)

 A claim may also be certified clearly unfounded and routed through the NSA on an assessment of the individual merits of the case, not only on the basis of a deemed safe country of origin.
-This should only be done where the caseworker considers that the claim is incapable of succeeding before an independent tribunal.[10]
-On that basis, 50 cases were individually certified in 2022.[11]
+This should only be done where the caseworker considers that the claim is so clearly without substance that it is bound to fail,[10] if any reasonable doubt exists as to whether it may succeed then it should not be certified.[11]
+On that basis, 157 cases were individually certified in 2023.[12]

 Detained-Fast Track (DFT) – currently suspended